 ANNUAL SUMMER ARCHAEOLOGICAL WORKSHOP

-CAARI cordially invites you to attend the 34th Annual CAARI Archaeological Workshop in collaboration with the Department of Antiquities Cyprus and the Archaeological Research Unit of the University of Cyprus.
+Every year, normally in June, CAARI organises an annual Archaeological Workshop in collaboration with the Department of Antiquities Cyprus and the Archaeological Research Unit of the University of Cyprus, comprising a series of lectures highlighting current archaeological work.

 INTERNATIONAL SYMPOSIA AND CONFERENCES